Celebs Who Fell In Love With Their Bosses

 Workplace romances have been a thing for as long as employment has been a thing, and it is not uncommon to meet people who are or have been in a relationship with a co-worker.
 Less common are relationships between supervisors and those they supervise, at least in recent years as the world has become more attuned to the inherent power dynamics at play and the rampant sexual harassment that still plagues our culture (a 2019 study found that 38% of women and 14% of men have experienced sexual harassment at work).

 Despite the clear issues with such a scenario, dating one's boss is still a thing that happens quite frequently — although, because of those power dynamics, larger organizations often require these (and other) workplace romances to be reported to human resources.
 But the entertainment industry does not really follow the norms of most other industries, and in Hollywood, dating the boss is not nearly as taboo as it is elsewhere.

 Film actors date their (sometimes taken) directors rather frequently, and we have also seen a fair number of TV stars falling for showrunners, musicians falling for record executives, and even journalists falling for heads of the network.
 For our list, we focused on boss-underling relationships that were substantial (versus, say, Kristen Stewart's kiss with her married director Rupert Sanders), and avoided celebrities whose relationships predated their work arrangement.
 That left us with a pretty hearty list of celebrities who fell in love with their bosses, and some of these people are even still together.

 Helena Bonham Carter started dating Tim Burton after he recruited her to play a chimpanzee

 Tim Burton and Helena Bonham Carter were a show business power couple for many years, and it definitely seemed as though two oddballs had found their way to their perfect soulmate.
 Not only were Burton and Carter a great couple, but they also made great collaborators.
-It should come as no surprise, given that they first met on the set of the 2000 film "Planet of the Apes," which Carter directed.
+It should come as no surprise, given that they first met on the set of the 2000 film, "Planet of the Apes," which Burton directed.
 "He said, 'Don't take this the wrong way, but you are the first person I thought of to play a chimpanzee,'" Carter recounted on "The Graham Norton Show" of her initial phone call with Burton.
 "I thought, he's never met me, but he's got me.
 Because he said, 'I've got this funny intuitive feeling ... that you like to cover up.'
 And I said, 'You're completely right.'"

-Asking a woman to play an ape might not work as a pickup tactic in most instances, so it is not something we advocate trying out at a bar.
+Asking a woman to play an ape might not work as a pickup tactic in most instances, so it's not something we advocate trying out at a bar.
 But for these two unconventional folks, romance blossomed once filming was complete (though they both had long-term partners while on set) in 2001.
 Burton and Carter had a son, Billy, in 2003, and their daughter Nell was born in 2007, but some of their most fascinating babies were of the film variety.
 Carter became somewhat of a muse for Burton, and the pair collaborated many times over the course of their 13-year romance, including for "Dark Shadows," "Big Fish," "Alice in Wonderland," and "Corpse Bride."
 Sadly, the couple split in 2014.

 Mariah Carey fell for Tommy Mottola while making her debut album

 With her golden vocals and that trademark whistle register, we have faith that Mariah Carey would have become famous no matter what route she took.
 It certainly could not have hurt, however, that she dated and then married her boss at Sony Music.
-Tommy Mottola became President of Sony in 1988 and Chairman and CEO of Sony Music in 1993.
+Tommy Mottola became president of Sony in 1988 and chairman and CEO of Sony Music in 1993.
 He signed Carey to Columbia Records (a label owned by Sony) after hearing her demo tape in 1988.

-By 1991 the pair were an item, and in 1993 they had an over-the-top $500,000 wedding at New York's St. Patrick's Cathedral.
+By 1991, the pair were an item, and, in 1993, they had an over-the-top $500,000 wedding at New York's St. Patrick's Cathedral.
 Carey was only 23, while Mottola was two decades older, and neither of them have fond memories of the marriage, which ended in 1998 after a separation the previous year.

-Carey has on multiple occasions opened up about how Mottola controlled every aspect of her life during that time period, including in her 2020 memoir.
+Carey has on multiple occasions opened up about how Mottola controlled every aspect of her life during that time period, including in her 2020 memoir, "The Meaning of Mariah Carey."
 "You might want to picture a child bride," she said in a 2019 Cosmopolitan interview.
 "There was a conscious effort to keep me as this all-American, whatever that means, girl.
 It was very controlled.
 There was no freedom for me as a human being.
 It was almost like being a prisoner."
 In a "CBS Sunday Morning" interview, Carey said that even going out for a bite to eat with a friend created a fight in the marriage.
-Mottola — who has been married to singer Thalia since 2000 — has since acknowledged the inappropriateness of his romance with Carey.
+Mottola — who has been married to singer Thalia since 2000 – has since acknowledged the inappropriateness of his romance with Carey.

 Jennifer Lawrence started dating her director Darren Aronofsky shortly after production wrapped

 Jennifer Lawrence is a huge star, so naturally, we know a lot about her dating history.
-She has been married to Cooke Maroney, an art gallery director, since 2019, and together they share a son named Cy (born in 2022).
+Lawrence has been married to Cooke Maroney, an art gallery director, since 2019, and together they share a son named Cy (born in 2022).
 Before Maroney, Lawrence had only a handful of big public relationships, but they were relatively significant.
 She dated "The Great" actor Nicholas Hoult from 2011 to 2014, with a brief split in the middle, and "Coldplay" lead singer Chris Martin from August 2014 to the following August, also with a split in there.

 A year after that, Lawrence began dating her boss — Darren Aronofsky, who wrote and directed the film "Mother!," in which Lawrence starred.
 The pair began dating in September 2016, after the end of shooting, and lasted for just over a year before calling it quits.

 Like many of the relationships on our list, Lawrence and Aronofsky were not only boss and worker (since directors are at the top of the film hierarchy, even when a giant celebrity is in the film, and may as well be the boss) but there also existed a substantial age difference, further complicating dynamics.
-Lawrence and Aronofsky are 22 years apart in age, and sources (including Daily Mail) reported that this generational gap played a role in their relationship's demise.
+Lawrence and Aronofsky are 22 years apart in age, and sources reported that this generational gap played a role in their relationship's demise.
 This is not entirely surprising, since Aronofsky's son with actor Rachel Weisz was born in 2006 and is therefore closer in age to Lawrence than he is, but it is not like massive age differences are not a dime a dozen in Hollywood.

 Aaron Taylor-Johnson met his wife when he auditioned for a movie she was directing

+Here is another instance of an actor dating their director, as well as another instance of a very large age disparity.
 Actor Aaron Taylor-Johnson met his now-wife Sam Taylor-Johnson when he auditioned for the film "Nowhere Boy" in 2008.
 Sam — who was married at the time — was directing the film and cast Aaron as John Lennon after his audition dazzled her.
-She got divorced that same year and the couple made their red-carpet debut (and got engaged) in 2009.
-"We were very professional through the entire film," Sam told Harper's Bazaar in 2019.
-"But everyone on set knew.
-And as soon as we finished, he told me he was going to marry me.
-We had never been on a date, or even kissed."
+She got divorced that same year, and the couple made their red-carpet debut (and got engaged) in 2009.

 The chemistry may have been palpable, but on paper, things looked a bit weird.
 Aaron was still a teenager at the time (he was born in June 1990), while Sam was a divorced mom of two in her 40s.
 Though Sam's eldest daughter is only eight years younger than her hot hubby, Aaron stepped up to help raise both kids.
 The couple also have two other daughters, who they welcomed in 2010 and 2012.
 The Taylor-Johnsons married in 2012 and are still going strong, despite what Aaron has called the "intrusive" attention focused on their age gap.